David-Jackson/Android-Nanodegree/README.md

 Here a repository of all work done on projects for Udacity's Android Nanodegree program.

+## Project #7: Capstone Stage 1 - Design
+*This is your chance to take the skills that you've learned across your Nanodegree journey and apply it to an app idea of your own.
+You control the vision!
+In Stage 1, you will design and plan your app, and receive feedback prior to building it in Stage 2.*

+I have created UI mockups and a proposal that can be found [here](07-capstone-design)

 ## Project #6: Make Your App Material
 *In this project, you will update the look and feel of an app to meet Material Design specifications.*